TRENT-OS/os_socket/README.md

-# OS Network
+# OS Network Client API Implementation

 ## Overview

-The OS Network library provides the client implementation of the OS Socket API.
+The OS Network Client API Implementation provides the client implementation of the Network API.